dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 * Backend focuses on just having a good content model
 * Easier to upgrade front and backends separately
-* (Multiple) frontends can change.
-Prototype in one language, build in another
-* If you’re already using Drupal, the barrier to entry is low
+* If you’re already using Drupal, the barrier entry is low
 * Use the endpoints for any devices
 * Makes frontend work fun again!